 Rooting your video in a personal story that’s specific helps your audience connect to the content you share, and to your cause.
 Global Sanctuary for Elephants raised over $82,000 with the help of this video, which they shared on their Facebook and Instagram Pages.
 The video told the story of the ongoing rescue of an elephant named Ramba, and urged viewers to donate to the cause.

 As opposed to generally focusing on all elephants, the organization focused on Ramba’s specific plight, making their campaign one that was more tangible to prospective donors and made more of an emotional impact.

 Not a non-profit?
 Share a personal story about a non-profit your business is passionate about.

 No photos or videos?
 Not to worry.
-Use our library of over 1 million stock images and video clips to create a social-friendly video in time for the November 27.
+Use our library of over 1 million stock images and video clips to create a social-friendly video in minutes.

 Draw viewers in by showing them how you do what you do.
 Real insight into your campaign goals, progress, or the impact of past donations creates a unique connection between your audience and your cause.

 To share a behind-the-scenes view of their efforts, PS107 shared a video on Facebook and included it in an email to parents.
 The video detailed events, programs, and projects that community contributions helped fund.
 By the end of the day, the organization had raised $21,360 completely organically, with no ad spend towards their video.

 Want to make a genuine connection with your audience?
 Share a video with people.
 People connect with other people.
 As part of their Giving Tuesday campaign, the Bill and Melinda Gates Foundation shared a video interview with their Associate Program Officer.

 And if you’re not a non-profit, ask your team to share what they’re doing this Giving Tuesday in a video.
 Or get your customers involved by talking to them about causes or organizations they love.